-The U.S. Bureau of Labor Statistics (BLS) reported that as of May 2015, electrical engineers earned a median income of $93,010 and electronics engineers earned a median of $98,270.
-The BLS expects employment of electrical and electronics engineers to experience no growth between 2014 and 2024.
+The U.S. Bureau of Labor Statistics (BLS) reported that as of May 2018, electrical engineers earned a median income of $96,640 and electronics engineers earned a median of $102,700.
+The BLS expects employment of electrical and electronics engineers to experience 2% growth between 2018 and 2028.

 While a professional engineering license is not required for all avionics engineering positions, it is often encouraged for those who work with government contacts and required for those who offer services to the public.
 Licensure requirements vary slightly by state but generally include graduating from an ABET-accredited engineering program, passing two exams and having relevant work experience.
 After completing these requirements, engineers may call themselves Professional Engineers (PEs).

 Avionics engineers who wish to continue their education or advance into management positions could consider enrolling in a master's degree program.
 Similar to undergraduate options, master's degrees in this field are often found in electrical or electronics engineering with electives in avionics.
 These programs can be completed in as little as one year and are available with thesis and non-thesis options.